gmu-gd/senior22-fall/syllabus/index.md

 ### Stay Healthy
 Do not brag about all-nighters.
 Your health is precious.
 Though you are expected to create work outside of class (average of 6 hours per week), no work from this course should keep you from sleeping, something essential for our best functioning inside and outside the classroom.

 If you are feeling sick, please do not come to class.
-Do let me know if you will be absent (do not wait to tell us weeks later, please) so we can make any necessary arrangements.
+Do let us know if you will be absent (do not wait to tell us weeks later, please) so we can make any necessary arrangements.

 Food and drinks are NOT allowed in the lab.
 Please refrain from eating or drinking inside the classroom (you may step out briefly, at your discretion).
 Do not plan your mealtimes during our class hours.